 Lauge-Hansen classification of ankle injury

+The Lauge–Hansen classification of ankle injury describes rotational ankle fracture patterns based on a proposed sequence of injury to the syndesmosis, malleoli, and collateral ligaments.
 Appreciation of ankle injury mechanism furthers understanding of likely associated ligamentous injury, implications of joint stability and management.

-- Stage 1: stress on lateral collateral ligaments results in ligament rupture or lateral malleolus avulsion fracture (below level of syndesmosis).
+- Stage 1: stress on lateral collateral ligaments results in lateral ligament rupture or lateral malleolus avulsion fracture (below level of syndesmosis).

 - Stage 2: oblique fracture of medial malleolus

-- Stage 1: anterior syndesmosis rupture
+- Stage 1: anterior syndesmosis rupture, AITFL tear

 - Stage 2: oblique fracture of lateral malleolus (at level of syndesmosis)

-- Stage 2: anterior syndesmosis rupture
+- Stage 2: anterior syndesmosis rupture, AITFL tear

 History of the Lauge-Hansen classification